Currently: Frontend Architect

 Background #1: Web developer

 In 2005, I fell in love with web standards.
 I had already learned to program (using C++ at first), and tinkered with user interface design.
 Standards-based web development captured my interest through its intersection of human-focus and machine-focus.
 Creating usable websites, accessible to as many as possible via clean markup, became my thing.
-I still love the web, although many other forms of digital artifacts interest me today.

 Background #2: Information Architect